-- 1. Demonstrate knowledge of the conventions and methods of the study of the humanities. - ✓ You will engage in an array of ethical debates that stem from various thinkers and moral theories, and you will demonstrate your proficiency via quizzes, discussions, and a final paper. - 2.
-Investigate, describe, and analyze the roles and effects of human culture and understanding in the development of human societies. - ✓ By sympathizing with both Western and Eastern thinkers and understanding their motivation for their projects, you will have a clearer view on how they contribute to the world we currently live in. - 3.
-Compare and analyze various conceptions of humankind. - ✓ By exploring the various thinkers' ethical theories and suggestions on how society can flourish, you will learn and be able to participate to the discussion in novel ways. - 4.
-Demonstrate knowledge and understanding of the historical development of cultures and civilizations, including animating ideas and values. - ✓ During our exploration of several philosophical traditions that stem from Ancient Greek, Western, and Classical Chinese traditions, you will be tasked with essay-writing and exams to demonstrate your knowledge.
+- 1. Demonstrate knowledge of the conventions and methods of the study of the humanities. - ✓ You will engage in an array of philosophical debates that stem from various thinkers and philosophical theories, and you will demonstrate your proficiency via quizzes, discussions, and a final paper. - Investigate, describe, and analyze the roles and effects of human culture and understanding in the development of human societies. - ✓ By sympathizing with thinkers from different traditions and understanding their motivation for their projects, you will have a clearer view on how they contribute to the world we currently live in. - 3.
+Compare and analyze various conceptions of humankind. - ✓ By exploring the various thinkers' philosophical theories and suggestions on how society can flourish, you will learn and be able to participate to the discussion in novel ways. - 4.
+Demonstrate knowledge and understanding of the historical development of cultures and civilizations, including animating ideas and values. - ✓ During our exploration of several philosophical traditions that stem from both ancient and contemporary thought, you will be tasked with essay-writing and exams to demonstrate your knowledge.